mrepol742/proguard.js/README.md

 # proguard.js
-This package is not related to proguard use to obfuscate Android APK.
+This package is not related to (Guardspace proguard) use to obfuscate & optimize Android APP.
 It was design like proguard to flatten the package and include the javascript filenames in obfuscation!

 ## Installation
 Usig NPM or YARN